 "We have had unnecessary voting restrictions for far too long," said KDP Chair Ben Self.
 "This is a great step in increasing participation in our elections while keeping a promise to show that all Kentuckians matter.”

 Before Gov. Beshear’s action, Kentucky was just one of two states in the nation that imposed a lifetime ban on voting for all people with felony convictions.

-The specific crimes excluded from the restoration executive order include treason; bribery in an election; and violent offenses, including all rapes and sexual abuses, homicide, fetal homicide, first and second-degree assault and assault under extreme emotional disturbance.
+from the restoration executive order include treason; bribery in an election; and violent offenses, including all rapes and sexual abuses, homicide, fetal homicide, first and second-degree assault and assault under extreme emotional disturbance.
 A complete list of excluded offenses is provided in the executive order.

 The order also does not apply to federal convictions or convictions from other jurisdictions, or to those who have pending criminal charges or arrests.
 The order is not a full pardon – the conviction will remain.